 I’ve also reflected on a few practices that leave me feeling like… hmmm.
 Last year, I was the newbie at school, so even though the first few days/weeks weren’t handled the way I would have, I went with it because I was learning a new school culture.
 It involved a lot of rules and syllabus talk before any teaching began.
 This year was the same… as the freshman class sponsor, I spent FIVE HOURS in ONE ROOM with ALL the freshman reading ALL THE PAGES of the handbook out loud!
 It was rough!
-So… None of the kids went to any of their classes 1-5 hour on the first day of school. …If I were a students, I wouldn’t be very excited for the school year now.
-The next day was fire drills, tornado drills, evacuation drills, etc. So that’s two days that I didn’t get to have in the classroom to come at my kids with the killer CI and CardTalk and SOMOS curriculum I was excited about.
+So… None of the kids went to any of their classes 1-5 hour on the first day of school. …If I were a student, I wouldn’t be very excited for the school year now.:-( The next day was fire drills, tornado drills, evacuation drills, etc. So now that’s two days that I didn’t get to have in the classroom to come at my kids with the killer CI and CardTalk and SOMOS curriculum I was excited about.
 Then we got one day of time (Thursday, woo!) then Friday was a half day (20 minute classes, wah wah).
 Monday comes around…. and the English and Math department are starting their standardized testing pre-tests!
 Oh wow… it’s taking longer than they thought and I didn’t see my 3 hour class for THREE DAYS IN A ROW! (after only having 1.5 with them as it were) – these are new baby freshmen in Spanish 1 that I’m trying to establish rapport with.
 UGH!
 How do I get to do what I need and do my pre-tests and my relationship building with kids?
 I’ve discussed with admin the different options for next year, but in the mean time I have a question for you readers.
 (Reader.
 Frau, I know it’s just you).

 How do you find a balance between YOUR philosophies and beliefs about education, classroom management, and procedures and what the rest of the school either requires or expects in order for you to fit in?

 Next topic… It’s never been my strong suit to work with young children.
 Before I was a mom I wasn’t someone who fawned over kids.
 Even now, I like mine but I’m not necessarily googlie-eyed over others.
 I also have no instincts for dealing with kids if they’re not an age/stage my 3 year old son has been through.
 I can comfort a scared 2 year old but a scared….
 8 year old?
 Yikes.
 Why mention all this?
 Because it is rough for me to deal with classroom management in the elementary school where I teach for 40 minutes a day every day in the afternoons in classes between K and 5.
 So much of my classroom management in based on building trusting relationships with teenagers based on mutual respect.
 I know how to parent my 3 year old and I know how to teach 15-18 year olds…. but K-5?
-I am flippin lost, y’all.
+I am lost, y’all.
 I need suggestions AND to throw it back to my Fresh Prince GIF… behavior charts make me go HM.
 I hate using them.
 Moving the clips up and down seems unnatural, forced, and showy.
 It makes me feel guilty, I feel like it takes away from what I’m doing, and I haven’t gotten respect out of it yet.
 So.